byelipk/ubuntu_rails_postgres_setup/README.md

 NOTE: As I am starting out on Ubuntu myself, many of the unix commands you see were taken from this tutorial: http://gorails.com/setup/ubuntu/13.10

 It was very helpful to me and I suggest you check it out.

-As of this writing, they seem to be in the process of developing some screencasts.
-So, if you are new to rails/programming, it would be worth it to check them out.
+###Update your system

 The first thing you need to do once you have logged into Ubuntu is to enter the terminal and run: